openshift/openshift-origin-design/designs/virtualization/4.7/add-os-image-updates/add-os-image-to-common-template 4.7.md

 ![source dropdown](img/Admin-create-4.7-0-2.jpg)
 The "source" field will be renamed to "Boot from".
-It will be indent to the Operating System dropdown.
+It will be indented under Operating System dropdown.

 ![source dropdown](img/Admin-create-4.7-0-3.jpg)
 The "Boot from" options text will be aligned to the "Boot from".